stitchdata/docs/_integration-schemas/xero/shared/line_items.md

     description: "The discount rate of the line item, if applicable."

   - name: "Tracking"
-    type: "array"
+    type: ""
+    description: |
-    description: "Details about the tracking categories applied to the line item, if applicable." #tracking categories
+      Details about the tracking categories applied to the line item, if applicable.

+      {{ integration.subsubtable-note | flatify | replace:"table_name","tracking_categories" }}
 ---